 3 Roast the wings: Roast the wings at 350°F for 20 minutes, then turn the wings over and roast them an additional 12- 15 minutes, or until nicely browned.
 Lower the heat or remove from oven if the wings start getting too dark.

-4 Simmer remaining glaze until thickened: While the wings are roasting, simmer the remaining sauce until it thickens slightly and can coat the back of a spoon, then remove from heat.
+4 Boil remaining glaze until thickened: While the wings are roasting, boil the remaining sauce until it thickens slightly and can coat the back of a spoon, then remove from heat.

 If it is taking too long for the sauce to reduce, pour it into a wide shallow pan and bring to a boil.
 The wider pan will make sauce evaporate more easily.